A list of the best Disney World snacks & food you have to try

 I don’t know you about you, but when I was a relative newcomer to the parks, I was all about the rides and attractions.
 Grabbing a quick burger or hot dog as I navigated the lands was more than sufficient to keep me going for hours.
 As I clocked up more than 30 visits to Walt Disney World over the years, dashing around and trying to do as much as I possibly can in a day has given way to more laid-back Disney trips.
 Now I pick and choose the attractions I want to experience and take a far more relaxed approach, casually exploring the parks and taking in the Disney magic.

 This leaves me with more time to experience sit-down restaurants, but I actually prefer a day-long tapas of the best Disney World snacks as I go around and let’s just say, I never leave hungry!
-Some quick service counters and carts serve foods you won’t find anywhere else.
+Some quick service counters and carts serve Disney snacks you won’t find anywhere else.
 Some are Instagram-tastic or Disney-shaped and some are just downright delicious.
-I sampled all the eats so you can cheat (tough gig, but someone had to do it), and find the absolute best Disney World snacks and foods you have to try during your visit.
+I sampled all the Disney World snacks so you can cheat (tough gig, but someone had to do it), and find the absolute best Disney World snacks and foods you have to try during your visit.
 Bookmark this page!

 Have you got your Walt Disney World theme park tickets yet?
 We highly recommend booking in advance from the UK for the best deals.